 Cybersecurity Common Sense is Not Always Common Practice

 Common sense is not always common practice, especially with cybersecurity.
-Most of the breaches we see today are not because some super cool artificial intelligence firewall failed or because of a brand new zero day exploit.
-The data breaches are typically because:
+Most of the breaches we see today are not because some super cool artificial intelligence firewall failed or because of a brand new zero-day exploit.
+The data breaches are typical because:

 somebody clicked on a phishing email

 somebody put a thumb drive in the computer

 a vulnerability wasn’t patched